 To qualify for Patent Box, a company must have made a significant contribution to either the creation or development of the patented invention or a product incorporating the patented invention.
 The patent must have been granted by the European Patent Office (EPO), UK Intellectual Property Office (UKIPO), or one of 13 EU states.

 Companies will also qualify if the patent has been in-licensed on an exclusive basis.
-The Patent Box also incorporates patents which are pending, with the benefits accumulating for up to six years until the year of grant.
+Pending patents are not eligible for patent box, however, once the patent has been granted, profits from up to six years prior to the date of grant (relating to the patent) may be granted tax relief.

 The UK and German governments have jointly announced that they have reached agreement on a proposal regarding the treatment of IP regimes.
 This proposal will then be put forward to other members of the OECD’s Forum on Harmful Tax Practices when they meet.